Azerlag/ZenAir-Privacy-Policy/README.md

 Improvements:
 - The timestamp is now colored.
+- Added more timestamp options: UNIX, Relative, Delta - for Log items
 - Added an option to disable network status tracking in the settings.
 - Improved the behavior of the terminal auto-reconnect, with an added option to cancel.
 - Terminals that have lost connection are now marked with a dim green indicator.